THE SIGNIFICANCE OF NUMBERS IN SCRIPTURE

 In Addition:

-FOUR: The number 4 represents God’s creative works, especially works associated with the earth:
+FOUR: The number four represents God's creative works, especially works associated with the earth:

-FIVE: This is the number of divine grace.
+FIVE: This is the number of power and Divine grace.

 SEVEN: Spiritual perfection and fullness or completion.
 It is the number of Covenant and of the Holy Spirit.